Hopes fade for 100 miners missing after landslide near Myanmar jade mine

 YANGON Hopes faded on Monday that any of an estimated 100 people missing would be found alive after a landslide in northern Myanmar buried an encampment near a jade mine, and officials said it was still unclear how many people were living in the area.

-Rescue workers had recovered 113 bodies when the search was suspended on Monday evening, Htin Kyaw, a local police officer, told Reuters.
+Rescue workers had recovered 113 bodies when the search was suspended on Monday evening, Khin Kyaw, a local police officer, told Reuters.
 Two of the bodies recovered were women, he said.

 Heavy equipment has been brought in to assist the digging in Hpakant, the site of the landslide in a mountainous area in the northern Kachin State that produces some of the world's highest-quality jade.